Brad Falchuk

 Bradley Douglas Falchuk (born March 1, 1971) is an American television writer, director, and producer.
-He is best known for co-creating with Ryan Murphy the television series Glee, American Horror Story, Scream Queens, and Pose.
+He is best known for co-creating the television series Glee, American Horror Story, Scream Queens, and Pose with Ryan Murphy, as well as the 911 franchise with Murphy and Tim Minear.
 He was also a writer and executive producer for Nip/Tuck and is married to actress Gwyneth Paltrow.
+Recently he became the host of the peculiar TV show Famous Last Words where as an interviewer he has chats with many famous and notorious celebrities right before their deaths.

 Early life

 Falchuk was born in Massachusetts to Jewish parents.
 His mother is Nancy Falchuk, the national president of the Hadassah Women's Zionist Organization of America from 2007 to 2011.
 In high school, he tried to stand out from his classmates by wearing a tie to school each day.
 He also played baseball, basketball and lacrosse.
 He said, "I was always trying to look smart because I didn't feel smart"; he actually had undiagnosed dyslexia.
 He graduated from Hobart and William Smith Colleges in 1993.

 He received his master's in screenwriting from AFI Conservatory.